cho407/CaptionMate/README.md

 </div>

 ## 라이센스
-WhisperCaptionPro is released under the Apache License 2.0.
-See [LICENSE](https://github.com/cho407/WhisperCaptionPro/blob/main/LICENSE) for details.
+CaptionMate is released under the Apache License 2.0.
+See [LICENSE](https://github.com/cho407/CaptionMate/blob/main/LICENSE) for details.